Russian mercenaries accused of rights violations in Central African Republic | DW | 14.04.2021

 As a result, hundreds of thousands have been displaced.
 Yet, around 12,000 UN blue helmet soldiers are supposed to stabilize the country and support the regular security forces, but the situation remains fragile.

-However, most recently, UN experts reported on "serious human rights violations" allegedly committed by Russian security companies, including mass shootings, arbitrary arrests, torture, and attacks on civilian facilities.
+UN experts recently reported "serious human rights violations" allegedly committed by Russian security companies — including mass shootings, arbitrary arrests, torture and attacks on civilian facilities.

 Russian mercenaries are part of the security detail of CAR President Touadera and other top government officials

-When DW asked the Russian foreign ministry about the allegations, the latter replied in a statement but evasively.
-"Military specialists from Russia are sent to the country as per the UN Security Council guidelines."
+Russia's Foreign Ministry replied with a statement when DW inquired about the report: "Military specialists from Russia are sent to the country as per the UN Security Council guidelines."

-"Russian aid is being provided in line with the international community's general efforts to strengthen the Central African Republic's security structures," the response to DW further said.
+"Russian aid is being provided in line with the international community's general efforts to strengthen the Central African Republic's security structures," according to the statement.

-Moscow officially gives the number of Russian military experts in CAR at 535.
+The Kremlin officially gives the number of Russian military experts in CAR as 535.
 But according to press reports, the actual number is much higher.
 The Wagner Group alone, a private security company from Russia, employs over 1,000 people in CAR.

 There are also other companies such as Sewa Security Services.
 They guard airports, ministries and are part of President Touadera's security detail.